conduktor/conduktor-docs/docs/gateway/how-to/crypto-shredding.md

 5. Type `Encrypt` into the search bar and select `Encrypt on produce specific record fields or the entire payload`
 6. Paste the JSON above into the text box (replacing the existing JSON) and click `Deploy Interceptor` (at the bottom of the screen)

+You should now be back on the `Kafka Gateway` page with a single interceptor called `sensitive customer data encryption` configured in the table.

 </TabItem>
 </Tabs>

 The reference documentation has more information about [configuring Encryption in Gateway](/gateway/interceptors/data-security/encryption/encryption-configuration/#encryption-configuration---how-to-encrypt) for other use-cases.